ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 * Working with an automated deployment tools
 * You are able to trigger start/stop/restarts for all peers in the cluster with ease

-> **Tip**: Except for `private_key` and `id`, you can re-use the same configuration for all your cluster peers.
-This is very useful on automated deployments.
+<div class="tipbox tip">Except for `private_key` and `id`, you can re-use the same configuration for all your cluster peers.
+This is very useful on automated deployments.</div>

 Once the peers have booted for the first time, the current *peerset* will be maintaned by the consensus component and can only be updated by:

 * adding new peers, using the bootstrap method
 * removing new peers, using the `ipfs-cluster-ctl peers rm` method

-> **Important**: Do not manually modify the `peers` (by adding or removing peers) key after the cluster has been sucessfully started for the first time.
-This will result startup errors.
+<div class="tipbox warning">Do not manually modify the `peers` (by adding or removing peers) key after the cluster has been sucessfully started for the first time.
+This will result startup errors.</div>

 #### Using `bootstrap`